 King Tut was buried (after being run over by a car) near the corner of the football stadium, and a cement pyramid was built as a gravestone.
 With the building of a new stadium, his pyramid was moved directly in front of the entrance.
 Fans now touch this marker for luck before entering.

-Click here to see the best places to stay in Carbondale.
+Click here to see the best places WITH POOLS to stay in Carbondale.

 Camel Rock | Garden of the Gods Recreation Area